FAQ

 What are some common illnesses and how does camp prevent their spread?

 Cold symptoms are the most common.
 Campers and staff are encouraged to wash their hands frequently, and hand sanitizer is readily available at all times.
-All campers apply hand sanitizer before entering the dining area.
+All campers and staff apply hand sanitizer before entering the dining area.
 Sick campers are brought to the nurse and, if necessary, isolated in the infirmary or sent home.
 We follow CDC and State Health Dept. guidelines for the treatment of infectious diseases.

 How can I contact the Two Sentinels Health Director?

-Email [email protected].
+Email us!

 The Birdhouse is what we call our camp infirmary building.